MFR6340/theenglishextension.org/young-world-1/unit-1:youandme.md

 ## Supplemental Materials

 ### Describing Emotions
-When we describe ourselves or other people, we usually start with how  Often, there's a better or more precise way to say it.
-This fabulous emotion wheel by Geoffrey Roberts is a great way to helps kids (and adults) express their feelings more clearly.
-It obviously helps improves descriptive writing skills and character development  as well.
+When we describe ourselves or other people, we usually start with how we look.
+But a really good description tells how a person FEELS as well.
+This fabulous emotion wheel by Geoffrey Roberts is a great way to give some precise words to  kids (and adults) tell or write about themselves and other characters.
 <img src="https://i.imgur.com/tCWChf6.jpeg" width="85%" />

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTEwMDI3MzUsLTY4MTY0MDg1NCwxNT
+eyJoaXN0b3J5IjpbLTEyNDI2NzA2NDMsLTY4MTY0MDg1NCwxNT
 MwOTQ5MzcyLC02MzY4MTA5NjIsLTEwMDM0NjA1MDgsLTExNTkz
 NDY0MTcsLTE1NjE4NzA2MDYsLTE0NzY1NTM0OTEsLTM1MTYzOT
 k4LDE1MDMwMTc4NzEsLTE3MDk1ODgxODZdfQ==